Trump National Golf Club Bedminster: Trump presidency

 Donald Trump uses a small cottage next to the communal swimming pool as his private residence, with a matching cottage used by Ivanka and her husband Jared Kushner.
-In November 2016, after Trump's presidential election, the clubhouse was used to host meetings for the Donald Trump presidential transition.
+In November 2016, after Trump won the 2016 United States presidential election, the clubhouse was used to host meetings for his presidential transition.
 Representative Leonard Lance predicted that the resort could become "Camp David North".
 In 2017 it became one of the three official presidential residences, the other two being – at that time – Trump Tower in New York and Mar-a-Lago in Florida.
 White House staffers receive the same discounts (15–70%) as club members at the Club's pro shop, an arrangement that was flagged as "absolutely wrong" by Citizens for Responsibility and Ethics in Washington.

 In May 2017, Trump started to use the property for weekend retreats during the summer when Mar-a-Lago is closed for the season.
 Trump stated that staying at his property in Bedminster is less expensive and disruptive than going to Trump Tower in New York.
 This made the property the "Summer White House".
 It is usually used from May to September.
 In August 2017, the estate was used as a "working vacation" of the president for a duration of 17 days while the White House underwent renovations approved by the Obama administration and overseen by the Trump administration.

 In August 2018, the estate became again the site of the President's "working vacation" for close to two weeks.

 Trump went for another "working vacation" at his golf club also in August 2019 while the White House underwent some fix ups.

 In 2020, Trump stayed at the golf club on a number of occasions.
 On October 1, he held a fundraising event at the mansion.
 Several hours later, after he was back in Washington, it was announced that his COVID-19 test was positive.

+On early July 14, 2024, the day after his first assassination attempt, Trump went to the Trump National Golf Club Bedminster where he rested and was reportedly seen playing a round of golf.